uscensusbureau/the-opportunity-project/pages/home.md

       src: /showcase/?search=opportunity+dashboard
       isExternal: false
   - title: Job Opportunity Tool by RedFin
-    blurb: Helps Redfin’s understand the opportunities and tradeoffs in housing and employment when looking to relocate for work.
+    blurb: Helps Redfin understand the opportunities and tradeoffs in housing and employment when looking to relocate for work.
     img:
       src: /assets/img/home-page/products/desktop-products-redfin.png
       alt: